• Skip to primary navigation

 Reduce the likelihood of anemia

 A common condition, especially among women and girls of reproductive age, anemia results from a lack of oxygen in the blood.
 One of the most typical causes is iron deficiency.
 Bell peppers contribute modest amounts of iron but are remarkably rich in vitamin C, with half a pepper supplying as much as 100mg.
-This is significant because vitamin C increases the absorption of iron in the gut and numerous studies confirm that diets high in vitamin C-rich fruit and vegetables result in greater iron uptake.
-Bell peppers help further because they contain vitamin B6, which is needed to make hemoglobin, the protein which carries oxygen around the body.
+This is significant because vitamin C increases iron absorption in the gut, and numerous studies confirm that diets high in vitamin C-rich fruit and vegetables result in greater iron uptake.
+Bell peppers help further because they contain vitamin B6, which is needed to make hemoglobin, the protein that carries oxygen around the body.

 Protect against certain chronic diseases